WinVector/Examples/vtreat/example.md

 Conclusion
 ----------

-And that is it `vtreat` data preparation.
-It is sound, very powerful, and can greatly improve the quality of your predictive models.
+And that is it: `vtreat` data preparation.

+`vtreat` data preparation is sound, very powerful, and can greatly improve the quality of your predictive models.
 The package is available from `CRAN` [here](https://CRAN.R-project.org/package=vtreat) and includes a large number of worked vignettes.
 We have a formal write-up of the technique [here](https://arxiv.org/abs/1611.09477), many articles and tutorials on the methodology [here](http://www.win-vector.com/blog/tag/vtreat/), and a good central resource is [here](https://github.com/WinVector/vtreat).

-I *strongly* advise adding `vtreat` to your data science or predictive analytic work-flow.
+I *strongly* advise adding `vtreat` to your data science or predictive analytic work-flows.